 Experience the vitality and global breadth of contemporary African diaspora communities.

-Travel from the US to Senegal and Italy on a program developed and delivered in partnership with Morehouse College.
+Travel from the US to Senegal, Italy, and France on a program developed and delivered in partnership with Morehouse College.

 Experience the complexity of African migrant communities living worldwide, focusing particularly on the Murid brotherhood.

 Look at present-day factors prompting migration from Africa and the vibrancy and entrepreneurial nature of many African diaspora communities.

 See one of Africa’s largest mosques, the Great Mosque of Touba, and other important cultural and religious sites during four weeks in Senegal.

 Visit Italy and France to examine the experience of African and Muslim groups living there.

 Produce a cumulative project based on your observations in all three countries at the end of the program.

 None, but previous college-level coursework and/or other preparation in economics, anthropology, business studies, entrepreneurship, design, or other related fields is strongly recommended.

 Key Topics of Study